horchi/linux-homectld/README.md

 look also: http://www.netzmafia.de/skripten/hardware/RasPi/Projekt-Onewire/index.html

 ### Points to check
-- reboot the device to check if p4d is starting automatically during startup
+- reboot the device to check if poold is starting automatically during startup

 ## Backup
-Backup the data of the p4 database including all recorded values:
+Backup the data of the poold database including all recorded values:

 ```
-p4d-backup
+poold-backup
 ```

 This will create the following files: